micro-os-plus/xpack-study-projects/README.md

 bash "${HOME}/Work/xpack-study-projects.git/scripts/xpm-install-git.sh"
 ```

-### Download Eclipse
+## Eclipse

+The default way to build these project is via command line commands.

+For those who prefer graphical tools, it is also possible to use
+Eclipse.

-Download a new Eclipse from:
+Download a new **Eclipse IDE for Embedded C/C++ Developers** from:

 - https://www.eclipse.org/downloads/packages/

 Start Eclipse with a fresh workspace in a temporary folder. **DO NOT** use
 an existing workspace, to have a clean slate.

-### Import projects & build
+Import the projects & build

-Follow the steps in the README available in each folder.
+- Import > General > Existing Projects into Workspace
+- Next >
+- Select root directory: Browse... `${HOME}/Work/xpack-study-projects.git/blinky-rtos`
+- Projects: `blinky-rtos` & `blinky-no-rtos`
+- disable: Copy projects
+- Finish

+Select the desired project, right click, Build Configurations > Build all...

+The result is a set of folders prefixed with `build-`

+To run a debug session:

+- menu Run > Debug configurations > GDB QEMU > select `blinky-rtos-stm32f4discovery-qemu`

+Note: the Eclipse configurations might be occasionally not up-to-date.

 ## Feedback